 An open house style service will be held from 6:00 to 8:00 p.m. on Tuesday, November 12, 2019, at Lindquist’s Layton Mortuary, 1867 N. Fairfield Rd., Layton, UT, 84041.
 All friends and family are invited to attend an evening of reminiscing and remembering.
 Garry’s wishes were to be cremated; as such, there will not be a graveside service.

-To send flowers to Garry's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Garry LaMar Hatch, please visit our floral store.